Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 Ok, so now that we have discovered the best walks in Dublin that are accessible via public transport.
 It’s time to look at hiking the Dublin mountain way.
 The Dublin mountains is a great place to escape the hustle and bustle of the city.
 They are home to stunning views of Dublin city and beautiful scenery.

-10) The Hellfire Club
+The Hellfire Club Walk

-Hellfire Club Dublin
+The Hellfire Club Walk

 The hellfire club is one of my favourite Dublin hikes, the short 30/40 minute trail brings walkers to the top of Montpellier hill.
-Where they are presented with amazing views of Dublin City and beyond.
-Another ideal location to have a picnic and watch the sunset over the city.
-If you are looking to visit some of Dublin’s Free attractions this is the perfect place to start.

-Not only does this trail excel in beauty and nature, it also has a spooky past.
-On the foot of the hill lies the old ruins of the Dublin Hellfire Club.
 That is said to have burned down after it was paid a visit from the Devil.
 It is possible to explore inside the old ruins, although to this day I still get the chills each time I walk inside.
 So, explore at your own risk.

 How to get to the Hellfire Club: